How to put on ptex ankle sleeve (8 Easy Steps)

 Conclusion

-An ankle sleeve is a great technique to relieve ankle pain and give your foot more stability.
-Most sleeves are inexpensive and simple to put on and take off once you get the hang of them.
+An ankle sleeve is a great technique for relieving ankle pain and giving your foot more stability.
+Once you get the hang of it, most sleeves are inexpensive and simple to put on and take off.

-Remember to see your doctor if you’re unsure whether or not you should use a brace to aid in the healing process.
+Remember to see your doctor if you’re unsure whether you should wear a brace to aid in the healing process.